kari983/MS_data_analyses/README.md

 Metadata for the MS Analyses

-This is the data and code for the MS titled: "Insects and non-woody plants slow down tropical forest succession: a community-wide experiment in Papua New Guinea".
+This is the dataset and code for the MS titled: "Insects and non-woody plants slow down tropical forest succession: a community-wide experiment in Papua New Guinea".

+(A).
+Datasets

+Two datasets are used for the analyses: (1) main paper dataset and (2) supporting information data.
+The main paper dataset is called "Combine_Sites_Biomass_2023" and the supporting information dataset is called "CombineSite_Insects_Orders_data".
+Below is the explaination of the data that are present in each columns and rows of "Combine_Sites_Biomass_2023" dataset.

-This repository consists of 5 scripts used for analysis, model summary, and plotting.
+This repository consists of 7 scripts used for analysis which include data arrangement, models, model statistics and plotting.
 They are located within the working directory.
 These scripts include: